-LinkedIn is the perfect place to prospect for any company that sells to professionals or executives.
+LinkedIn is the perfect place to prospect if you professionals or sell to executives.
 You can identify ideal customers, introduce yourself, educate people, maintain mindshare, and build relationships.
 In fact, LinkedIn is responsible for 80% of all B2B leads from social media.
-Here are some tips to help you optimize your profile for selling:
+Here are some tips to help you optimize your presence for brand awareness and lead generation:

-- Talk to customers.
+- Write as if you are speaking to customers.
 Talk about who you help and how you help them. - Tell the story of your expertise, so people appreciate the value you bring to a sales conversation. - Share why what you do matters to you.
 Allow people to see that it's more than just a job. - Show you give back.
 Include charities and non-profits you support.
 This helps build trust. - Align your profile with your customers.
 Use industry-specific or technical language where appropriate.
 Allow customers to see that you are like them. - Build talking points into your profile, such as organizations you support or quirky details about your background.
-These make good conversation-starters.
+These make good conversation starters.

-- People who come to your profile will be able to see what connections you have in common.
-Connect with influencers, association executives, consultants, editors and others who are respected in your industry and community. - Also connect to current clients, prospects, partners, and other members of your team.
+People who come to your profile will be able to see what connections you have in common.
+Connect with influencers, association executives, consultants, editors, podcasters, and others who are respected in your industry.

+Connect to clients, prospects, partners, and members of your team.

-- Share company news and accomplishments, but don't only talk about your business.
-Interact with thought leaders, partners, and customers. - Congratulate partners, customers, prospects and others on their wins. - If you are comfortable doing live video, take advantage of LinkedIn video to share your insights at conferences.
+Share company news and accomplishments, but don't only talk about your business.
+Interact with thought leaders, partners, and customers.

+Congratulate partners, customers, prospects, and influencers on their wins.